-Dr. Hans-Joachim Preuß is a businessman and agricultural economist.
-After postgraduate studies at the German Development Institute (today: IDOS), he first worked for five years for the German Agency for Technical Cooperation (GTZ; today: GIZ) in Mauritania and Benin.
-At the Center for Regional Development Research at the Justus Liebig University in Giessen, he then supervised, among other things, a doctoral program for African agricultural economists and received his doctorate with a thesis on questions concerning the organization of national agricultural research systems in Africa.
-He was then employed as a senior management consultant at GTZ headquarters before moving to Deutsche Welthungerhilfe in Bonn as head of the program department.
+Dr Hans-Joachim Preuß is a businessman and agricultural economist.
+After completing his postgraduate studies at the German Development Institute (today: IDOS), he initially worked for five years for the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ; today: GIZ) in Mauritania and Benin.
+He then supervised a doctoral programme for African agricultural economists at the Centre for Regional Development Research at the Justus Liebig University in Giessen and received his doctorate with a thesis on the organisation of national agricultural research systems in Africa.
+He was then employed as a senior management consultant at GTZ headquarters before moving to Bonn as head of the programme department at Deutsche Welthungerhilfe.
 There he took over the position of Secretary General in 2002.
-In 2009, the Supervisory Board of GIZ appointed him to the company's Executive Board.
-From 2018 until his retirement, Preuß served as the Friedrich Ebert Foundation's regional representative for Benin, Burkina Faso and Togo, based in Cotonou.
+In 2009, the GIZ Supervisory Board appointed him to the company's Management Board.
+From 2018 until his retirement, Preuß was the Friedrich-Ebert-Stiftung's regional representative for Benin, Burkina Faso and Togo, based in Cotonou.

-In addition to his work on the Supervisory Board of the Berlin Governance Platform, Preuß is a lecturer at the Rheinische Wilhelms University in Bonn, a member of the Board of Directors of Andheri-Hilfe Bonn, Chairman of Tagungshaus Hunsrück e.V. and a member of the Advisory Board of the Zeitschrift für Außen- und Sicherheitspolitik.
+In addition to his work on the supervisory board of the Berlin Governance Platform, Preuß is a lecturer at the Rheinische Wilhelms-Universität Bonn, a member of the board of Andheri-Hilfe Bonn, chairman of Tagungshaus Hunsrück e.V. and a member of the advisory board of the Zeitschrift für Außen- und Sicherheitspolitik.

-He is married and has three grown daughters.
+He is married and has three grown-up daughters.